 A successful digital marketing strategy involves more than just putting a message out there and hoping that users bite.
-If you leave everything to chance, then you’re not executing a strategy, but trying random tactics and hoping that one will work.
+If you leave everything to chance, you’re not executing a strategy but trying random tactics and hoping one will work.
+If this seems crazy to you, you are in the right place.
+This post will discuss the 4 pillars of Digital Marketing in understandable and easy ways to apply to your business.

 The approach that we suggest for digital marketing is more focused.
 Our strategy is based on four pillars: your audience, their needs, campaign design, and the step-by-step process of putting all those elements together.
 It’s also based on the hub and spoke strategy.
-A well-designed and well-built website is the hub through which your online marketing flows.
+A well-designed and well-built website is the hub for your online marketing.

-In this article, we’re going to describe each pillar.
-Specifically, the list, the offer, the creative, and the process.
-If that doesn’t make sense right now, don’t worry – it will in a few minutes!
+In this article, we’ll describe the 4 pillars of digital marketing—specifically, the list, the offer, the creative, and the process.
+If that doesn’t make sense right now, don’t worry—it will in a few minutes!

 The List